 EV.
 JAS.
-GORDON, M.A., London, Ont., was born on the 2211d February, 1827, in Aberdeenshire, Scotland.
-His parents were William and Jean (Piper) Gordon.
+GORDON, M.A., London, Ont., was born on the 22nd February, 1827, in Aberdeenshire, Scotland.
+R Ev.
+JAS.
+GORDON, W.A., London, One, was control and end of sector and an elder in the Church of His parents were William and Jean (Piper) Gordon.
 His father was a farmer and an elder in the Church of Scotland.
-Our subject commenced his education at the parish schools of Scotland, and continued it at the public schools of Ontario. (whither he had come with his widowed mother), Palermo Grammar School and Queen's College, Kingston.
-Previous to attending college, he taught school four years.
-He matriculated into Oueen's College in 1848, received the degree of B.A. in 1851, and the degree M.A. in 1853, and completed his theological course in 1854.
+Our subject commenced his education at the parish schools of Scotland, and continued it at the public schools of Ontario, (whither he had come with his widowed mother), Palermo Grammar School and Queen's College, Kingston, Previous to attending college, he taught school four years.
+He matriculated into Queen's College in 1848, received the degree of B.A. in 1851, and the degree M.A. in 1853, and completed his theological course in 1854.
 He then received a call to St. Andrew's Church, Markham, and was ordained and inducted into that church September 27th, 1854, and remained there eleven years.
 He then accepted a call to Crumlin, a few miles east of London.
 He remained here eleven years also, and was then called to St. Andrew's Church, Niagara Falls, where he was inducted on August 22nd, 1876.
 He remained here until October, 1886, when failing health compelled him to retire from active work.
 He has since resided in London, and is an elder of St. Andrew's Church.
 Mr. Gordon was convener and treasurer of the Toronto Presbytery's Home Mission about nine years, clerk of the London Presbytery ten years, secretary of the Board of Education for East and West Middlesex about ten years, Superintendent of Public Schools of North Dorchester seven years, and was Inspector of Public Schools of Niagara Falls during the greater part of his residence there.
 Mr. Gordon preaches as often as health will permit, and is constant in Christian labors, doing an elder's work in connection with St. Andrew's Church, conducting services in the benevolent institutions in turn with the city pastors, and is at the present time treasurer of the Presbytery of London.
 He was married in November, 1854, to Helen, daughter of the late Dr. White, of Kingston, Ont.